JeremyCarlsten/change-Git-Author/README.md

 change-Git-Author
 =================

-Script I found on the Web to change authors, and comiters.
+Script I found on the Web to change authors, and commiters.

 I often need to use this if I commit something from work during downtime and forget to change my git user.name for the cloned repo.